 - Cooking pears: Kieffer, Seckel, and Winter Nellis.

 Pear tree propagation

 - Pear trees can be grown from seed.

-- Pears grafted onto quince or ‘Farmingdale-Old Home’ rootstock grow best.
+- Pears grafted onto quince or ‘Farmingdale-Old Home’ rootstock grows best.

 - Pear psylla is a small sucking insect that attacks leaves and branches.
 Spray pears with a dormant spray or all-season horticultural oil to control overwintering pests such as psylla.
 Kaolin clay in the form of an organic spray can be used as a protective barrier against psylla; spray the whole tree.